apache/druid/docs/development/extensions-contrib/aliyun-oss-extensions.md

 ### Reading from a file

 Say that the file `rollup-data.json`, which can be found under Druid's `quickstart/tutorial` directory, has been uploaded to a folder `druid` in your OSS bucket, the bucket for which your Druid is configured.
-`uri` property of OSS's input source could be used for the reading.
+In this case, the `uris` property of the OSS's input source can be used for reading, as shown:

 ```json
 {